How do animals know where to go?

 And the third thing that scientists are hoping to learn from tracking animals is what animals themselves know about the world.

-And so there's this tracking study of white storks and they found that they flew to these very obscure places in the middle of the desert in sub-Saharan Africa.
+And so there was this tracking study of white storks and they found that they flew to these very obscure places in the middle of the desert in sub-Saharan Africa.

 And when they further started looking into where those locations actually were, these were places where desert locusts were emerging from their hidden spots underground.